-Maintaining the status quo is not a good bet, and we cannot afford to ignore the fundamental issues of structure and compensation.
-We need to introduce personal responsibility into the system, because accountability is glaringly absent from the status quo.
+The call-option bonus structure has led to the ascendency of sales over risk management.
+Maintaining the status quo is not a smart bet, and we cannot afford to ignore the fundamental issues of structure and compensation.
+We need to introduce personal responsibility into the system, because accountability is glaringly absent.
 The collective liability aspect of partnerships achieves this goal; collective liability is the most powerful way to align incentives and encourage rational risk-taking.